Potential for Future Disasters

 well.
 Before this was done, the lower part of the

 well was filled with cement.
-The dragon would be held
+The dragon would be

-in check after the cement set.
+contained after the cement set.
 Then the mud was

 replaced by sea water.
 The blowout occurred when the

 dragon blew past the not-quite-set cement.
-The blind
+The blind shear ram failed to cut

-shear ram failed to cut the drill pipe and the dragon
+the drill pipe and the dragon escaped.

-The drillbit encountered unconsolidated sand which
+The drillbit encountered

-the hole.
-When the mud ran out, they activated the
+hole.
+When the mud ran out, they

-blind shear ram and ran for cover.
-The blind shear
+activated the blind shear ram and ran for cover.
+The blind shear ram failed to cut

-ram failed to cut the drill pipe and the dragon
+the drill pipe and the dragon escaped.

 The Easy Oil is Gone

-The Deepwater Horizon drilled into the relatively
+The Deepwater Horizon drilled into the relatively small, (50

-which maximize profit.
+maximize profit.
 But the best places are mostly

 drilled.
 Only the difficult places are left.
 This is